reutdayan/Arkanoid-Game/README.md

 ## How to Start?
 1. Download the code to your IDE.
 2. Add `ant` library.
-3. Add the build file to ant.
+3. Add the build.xml file to ant.
 4. Compile and run :)

 ## Level 1